commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 ##### Syncing from a commercetools project

-When syncing from a source commercetools project, you can use [`mapToProductDrafts`](https://commercetools.github.io/commercetools-sync-java/v/4.0.1/com/commercetools/sync/products/utils/ProductReferenceResolutionUtils.html#mapToProductDrafts-java.util.List-) the method that maps from a `product projection` to `ProductDraft` in order to make them ready for reference resolution by the sync, for example:
+When syncing from a source commercetools project, you can use [`mapToProductDrafts`](https://commercetools.github.io/commercetools-sync-java/v/4.0.1/com/commercetools/sync/products/utils/ProductReferenceResolutionUtils.html#mapToProductDrafts-java.util.List-) the method that maps from a `ProductProjection` to `ProductDraft` in order to make them ready for reference resolution by the sync, for example:

 ````java
 // Build a ProductQuery for fetching product projections from a source CTP project with all the needed references